 If you look at the official regulations, it seems that pets are allowed.
 Livestock is prohibited from hand luggage (and instead must travel in special coaches), but “pet dog, cat, bird, ornamental fish” are excepted, but “must be equipped reasonably so as to ensure sanitation” and “no harm to surrounding passengers”.

-According to this handy article, you need to transport your pet in a cage and use a muzzle.
+According to an article previously published by Lodyhelp, you need to transport your pet in a cage and use a muzzle.
 If you’d prefer to not use a cage, you can then book an entire compartment (a soft or hard sleeper), but you still need to use a muzzle.

 However, there are also reports from people attempting to transport their dogs that many train staff members don’t believe dogs are allowed, and stop them from boarding trains.
-I guess it comes down to luck and being discreet?
+I guess it comes down to luck and being discreet, or going through a local?
+In the case of these expats who transported their dog from HCMC to Hanoi in a cabin, they used a local contact who spoke Vietnamese to make arrangements.

 Dogs on Trains in Thailand